Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   + Click the *Label* field and edit the name of the transition displayed in the workflow editor.

   + Click the *Queue Type* drop-down list and select the appropriate queue type for the transition.
 All available queue types are displayed in the drop-down list.
 By default the *Default* queue type is selected.
 You can define a different queue type for each transition within the workflow.
-  For detailed information about the queue types, see [Configure the queue types](/ActindoWorkFlow/Integration/01_WConfigureQueueTypes.md).
+  For detailed information about the queue types, see [Configure the queue types](/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md).

   + Click the *Task Event* drop-down list and select an event connected to the transition.
-The event is triggered and the corresponding task is assigned when the process action is failed.
+The event is triggered and the corresponding task is assigned when the process action has failed.
 All available task events are displayed in the drop-down list.
 By default, the *ActindoWorkflow Process Execution Failed* event is preselected.
 The drop-down list is only displayed when the *Task* module is installed and the current user has the required rights to configure it.

   + Edit the field(s) in the *Configuration* section to define further configuration settings to the selected transition.
 This section is only displayed for certain transitions.
 The fields displayed in the *Configuration* section depend on the selected transition.

   + Click the ![Add](/Assets/Icons/Plus04.png "[Add]") (Add) button right to an input name in the *Static Inputs* section to add a static data value to the corresponding input.
 All input ports that are not yet connected to a place are displayed in this section.
 Enter the appropriate value in the text field below the input name.
 The value entered must be a valid JSON value.
 Click the ![Delete](/Assets/Icons/Trash07.png "[Delete]") (Delete) button right to a value to delete it.
 This section is only displayed for certain transitions.

-  > [Info] Input ports with an static input value cannot be connected to a place.
+  > [Info] Input ports with a static input value cannot be connected to a place.
 Therefore, a small arrow without a place is displayed in front of an input port with a static input value.
 Delete the static input value from the port to be able to connect it with a place.

 [comment]: <> (Check the design of static input before next version is released; design possibly changes)
 [comment]: <> (Add a link to the Tasks module/task events when documented)